Knandwani07/serverless-data-analytics-workflow/README.md

-# 📊 Serverless Analytics with AWS Data Exchange, S3 & Athena
+# 📊 Serverless Data Analytics with AWS Data Exchange, S3 & Athena

 <h4 align="center"><em>Unlock data insights with zero infrastructure overhead</em></h4>

-Serverless Analytics with AWS Data Exchange, S3 & Athena is a real-world, serverless data analytics walkthrough using core AWS services like **AWS Data Exchange**, **Amazon S3**, and **Amazon Athena**.
+Serverless Data Analytics with AWS Data Exchange, S3 & Athena is a real-world, serverless data analytics walkthrough using core AWS services like **AWS Data Exchange**, **Amazon S3**, and **Amazon Athena**.
 This project demonstrates how to discover public datasets, subscribe to them, export to S3, and perform powerful SQL-based queries using Athena—all with minimal infrastructure and maximum insight.

 ---